Mobile home for Kröller-Müller

 Conservation

-Unfortunately, this is not currently the case, as parts of the work are in very poor condition.
-Constant exposure to the elements and the complex materials used by the artist means that damage and deterioration is visible in several places.
-The polyester has visibly degraded.
-There is flaking, cracking, discolouration and wear and tear.
-Furthermore, the wooden structure has become damp which has caused weakening and rotting areas.
-This has resulted in subsidence in several units.
+30 years after its installation, this was no longer the case; parts of the work were in very poor condition, despite regular maintenance in recent years.
+Due to constant exposure to the elements and the complex materials used by the artist, damage and deterioration was visible in several places.
+The polyester had degraded.
+There was flaking, cracking, discolouration and wear and tear.
+The wooden structure had also become damp, which caused weakening and rotting areas.
+This resulted in the subsidence of several units.